StarkGang/AntispamInc-2/index.rst

 Whats This?
 -----------
-Antispam Inc Is a Simple Api To get Info About Spammers/Scammers Or Whatever.
+NoSpamPlus Is a Simple Api To get Info About Spammers/Scammers Or Whatever.
 Use it To make Telegram Spam Free.

 Why Use This?